 Situated about 20 min from the city center, the park offers gentle walks to great viewpoints of the town and the surroundings.

-From Coyhaique we took the hard decision to not pursue our way along the Carretera Austral as we didn’t have a tent.
+From Coyhaique we took the hard decision to not travel further along the Carretera Austral.
+Sadly, as we didn’t have a tent it was becoming harder and harder to accommodation and transport.
 Even though we really wanted to visit National Park Pumalin and check out the volcano ash buried town of Chalten, we couldn’t take the risk to sleep outside if we couldn’t catch a ride or reach a town before sunset.
-We therefore booked a 30hr boat ride from Puerto Chacabuco to Quellon on the island of Chiloe.
+So, we booked a 30 hour ferry from Puerto Chacabuco to Quellon on the island of Chiloe.

 Currency (average) :€1 = 714.20 CLP